egueli/ArduHeater/README.md

 The solution
 ------------
-My solution is a controller with these components:
+My solution is a controller with these hardware components:

 * An Arduino with Ethernet shield
 * A Wi-fi router I had lying around